RRSP basics — the ABCs of RRSPs

 How much can I contribute to my RRSP?

 There are limits to how much you can contribute each year to your RRSP or to your spouse's RRSP.
-The maximum allowable contribution for the 2022 taxation year is: $29,210.
+The maximum allowable contribution for the 2024 taxation year is: $31,560 and will be $32,490 for 2025.
 Your allowable contribution room is the lower of:

 • 18% of the earned income reported on your tax return for the previous year